CommE2E/comm/docs/dev_environment.md

 brew services start mariadb
 ```

 Finally, you should set up a root password for your local MariaDB instance.
 To do this we’ll use the `mysqladmin` command.
-Note that many of MariaDB’s commands still use the "mysql" name for compatibility.
+Note that many of MariaDB’s commands still use the “mysql” name for compatibility.

 ```
 sudo mysqladmin -u root password